kbd/binrun/README.md

 This extension contributes the following settings:

 * `binrun.commandTemplate`: a string template for each command
-* `binrun.subDirectories`: set to an array of subdirectories ot search
+* `binrun.subDirectories`: set to an array of subdirectories to search

 ## Known Issues